August in the Garden

 It’s okay to wash down your natives and drought-tolerants occasionally.
 Natives and drought tolerant plants are resting this time of year so they don’t like too much water, but a quick spritz to wash off the plants and let them hydrate a little through their leaves is a good thing.

 Roses love the heat, but only if they are properly watered.
 Soak them with 1-2 inches of water three times a week.
-It doesn’t hurt to overhead spray them if the weather is really hot because they can hydrate through their leaves which will help them stay perky.
-The rule of thumb is to do this earlier in the day so the leaves can all dry off before nightfall.
+It doesn’t hurt to overhead spray them if the weather is really hot because they can hydrate through their leaves which will help them stay perky, but do this earlier in the day so the leaves completely dry off before nightfall.

 Always make sure to water first before fertilizing, especially during hot weather, or you will burn the plants.